Panonim/openwebui-userscript/README.md

 ## Development & Updating

 * This script uses Tampermonkey’s automatic update mechanism.
-* To update the script, simply create a pr to the GitHub repository and update the version number in the script.
+* To update the script, simply click `Check for userscript updates` and TM will do the rest for you.
 * Tampermonkey checks for updates periodically or when you manually request an update.

+* If you want to help with script development, fork the repo and create a PR wich changes.
+We will manually update the version number for you.

 ---